Floydlang/floyd/docs/floyd_manual/floyd_manual.md

+???
+Make more meaty examples, with structs and actual data and "objects".

 ![](floyd_logo_banner.png)

 # FLOYD

 Floyd is the programming language part of Floyd.
-It's an alternative to Java and C++, Javascript and Python.
-Using Floyd you write functions and data types.
+It's an alternative to Java and C++, JavaScript and Python.
+Using Floyd, you write functions and data types.
 You make complex data structures, setup concurrency and parallelism and communicate with the world around your program.